 - Qiqqa (PDF Manager) - Qiqqa has similar core PDF functionality as Mendeley, but it adds a few more bells and whistles.
 For starters the program will attempt to 'auto tag' your PDF's if your PDF's don't have any tags.
 Once your PDF's are tagged by you or the program, Qiqqa then is able to do some additional analysis and discovery with your library.
 Qiqqa refers to these extra analytical tools as 'Expeditions', 'Brainstorms' and 'Pivots'.

-- Zotero (PDF and Web Manager) - Zotero can be installed as a stand-alone program or as a Firefox extension in your browser.
+- Zotero (PDF, file, and Web Manager) - Zotero can be installed as a stand-alone program or as a Firefox extension in your browser.
 You can import PDF's, web pages, images, video, and most anything else.
 Zotero organizes you research into 'collections' via tags rather than folders.
 You can organize your items with multiple 'related' associations to other items.
 Zotero will also create footnote and endnote citations from Word or Open Office using a Zotero extension inside those two programs.
 You can sync your library with an online interface that allows collaboration.

 - OneNote - Digital notebook works across and syncs with all your devices.
 Integrates with Microsoft Office and OneDrive.
 Type, write, or draw.
 Capture anything and everything on the web including web pages and audio and video files.
 Insert tables, charts, PDF's, files, and just about anything else directly onto your OneNote pages.
 Highly customizable for genealogy research activities.